makeabilitylab/physcomp/arduino/buttons.md

 ## Putting it all together

-Make a circuit that has three buttons wired to digital input and three corresponding (external) LEDs wired to digital output.
+For your prototyping journals, make a circuit that has three buttons wired to digital input and three corresponding (external) LEDs wired to digital output.
 Use a different pull-down or pull-up configuration for each button.
 Then write code to respond accordingly.

 ![Workbench photo of three buttons with different pull-up and pull-down configurations](assets/images/ArduinoUno_ThreeButtonsWithDifferentResistorConfigurations_WorkbenchPhoto.png)